Gh0stCybersec/Defender-XDR-KQL-Threat-Hunting/IP Scanning.md

 ## Defender For Endpoint
 ```
-//Query that searches for network scanning tools , Angry IP Scanner and Softperfect Network Scanner
+//Query that searches for network scanning tools such as Angry IP Scanner and Softperfect Network Scanner
-//add more tools,
 let RemotePortCount = 100;
 DeviceNetworkEvents
 //| where Timestamp >= ago(1d)